 - Know that you’re worthy.
 You were invited to that event, you’ve earned your place there.
-You don’t have to pretend that you don’t have to put up a defensive persona and ignore people.
+You don’t have to put up your defences.

-I mentioned to a friend that on the rare occasion, it’s actually the PR people who make us feel small.
+I mentioned to a blogger friend that on the rare occasion, it’s actually the PR people hosting the events who belittle us and create the toxic environment.
 She said that it’s about everyone doing the job they’re meant to do.
 And I guess that applies to us too, because a bad attitude never came with anyone’s job description.

 And if you think that I’ve personally ever done any of the above to you, this is my apology.